JackSzwergold/Cheat-Sheets/content/macOS - Upgrading the PHP Pear Library in MAMP.md

 Template: index
 ---

-## macOS - Upgrading the PHP Pear Library in MAMP

-By Jack Szwergold

 ### Setting your MAMP binary path in your shell.

 #### Set the MAMP PHP 5.6.10 version of Pear as part of your user PATH.